Enhancing Security with Identity-Based Network Access Control

 How Does It Work?

 - Authentication: Verifying the identity of a non-human entity.
-This can involve certificates, tokens, or key-based methods.
+For machines and applications, this often involves technologies like:

 - Audit: Keeping track of access attempts to ensure compliance and facilitate troubleshooting.